VanillaViking/fire_detection_preprocessing/literature_review/fire_preprocessing.typ

 == Corner Detection

 Corner detection is a common technique used in computer vision to infer features from an image.
+#cite(label("prepfire"), form: "prose") shows that a corner detection algorithm is a vital preprocessing stage, as it separates fire from other objects of similar color, which would fall within the thresholds of a HSV filter.
-The Harris corner detector uses the autocorrelation function of the image to determine intensity differences within patches of an image.
+The popular Harris corner detector uses the autocorrelation function of the image to determine intensity differences within patches of an image.
 Using a Taylor expansion, the autocorrelation function can be approximated as @prepfire @harriscorner:

 $ I(x_i,y_i) + [I_x(x_i,y_i) I_y(x_i,y_i)] vec(u,v, delim: "[") $